A New Class Of Brush Clearing Machine

 Below is the first prototype built up of parts from different manufacturers and a custom made longer shaft.
 It may not look that different from any other brush cutter, but what this machine has cleared will blow your mind.

-This is the custom made machine that you can see in the video above; it is powered by a 35cc Honda GX35 4 stroke engine, an extra long heavy duty shaft for reach and balance, a loop handle from a back pack brush cutter to give a wider swing, a Stihl heavy duty gear head and guard.
+This is the custom made machine that you can see in the video above; it is powered by a 35cc Honda GX35 4 stroke engine, it has an extra long heavy duty shaft for reach and balance, a loop handle from a back pack brush cutter to give a wider swing and a Stihl heavy duty gear head and guard.

 I get lots of emails from people, wondering when the new machine will be on the market, unfortunately development and testing of the Model-17 blade has taken precedence.
 Plus, having to do an increasing amount of assembly, wrapping, mailing and correspondence, has left precious little time for prototyping and testing.
-Plus the very high tooling cost for many of the parts has also slowed down development, so I am going to start by making individual parts at a time.
-Each part will be designed to fit to and upgrade the standard 35cc Honda brush cutter.
-All of these parts will be available individually to start with and eventually as complete unit but without the engine.
+Plus the very high tooling cost for many of the parts has also slowed down development.

 I had hoped that I might have been able to transfer the selling of these products through the Honda dealer network, so that I could focus all my time on development, but as yet have had no contact back from Honda to even discuss this with them.
 To date, not one of my emails or phone calls has received a reply, not even to say thank you but no.